Home & Community-Based Services

 Help Us Expand Services for Individuals in Your Community.

 We’re always seeking new Mentors, people giving of their hearts and homes to help create richer, more meaningful lives for adults with intellectual disabilities.
-We’d like you to consider becoming one of them.
-As a Mentor, you can make a difference in someone’s life and you’ll be amazed with the difference it makes in yours.
+We would like you to consider becoming one of them.
+As a Mentor, you can make a difference in someone’s life and you will be amazed with the difference it makes in yours.

 To learn more about becoming a Mentor click here or contact us today!